lbarriosh/cygnus-cloud/README.md

 How to download and install CygnusCloud
 ---------------------------------------
 The latest stable version (5.0.1) can be downloaded from our blog (http://cygnusclouducm.wordpress.com/descargas-v5-0-1/).
-The installation and usage instructions are described on the project's documentation (available at http://cygnusclouducm.files.wordpress.com/2013/06/memoria.pdf).
+The installation and usage instructions are described on the project documentation (available at http://cygnusclouducm.files.wordpress.com/2013/06/memoria.pdf).

 Directory tree